HewlettPackard/ironic-oneview-cli/README.rst

 configuring them.
 It also creates Nova flavors to match available Ironic nodes representing a ``Server Hardware``.

-This tool create ironic nodes basead in a concept called ``dynamic allocation``.
-In this concept an available node in Ironic can be taken by OneView at any moment and then the OneView driver can apply the Server Profile during the boot process instead of having one applied already at the node to validation.
-This is used since in an environment shared by Ironic and OneView users, to simply allocate a pool of Server Hardware items to Ironic, for which we do not know when they are going to be used, will result in hardware reserved but not in use, which from many perspectives, specially for OneView users, is undesirable.
-A node will be considered to be free for Ironic when there is no Server Profile applied to the Server Hardware the node represents, or there is a Server Profile applied, but this Server Profile is consistent with what is registered in Ironic's node data structure.
+This tool creates ironic nodes basead in a concept within the Ironic OneView drivers' dynamic allocation model, for further information see here [1]_ and here [2]_.

 ..note::
   If the user wants to use ``pre-allocation`` instead of ``dynamic allocation``, the node will pass through a validation before the boot, checking the existence of the Server Profile applied.
-To use this other concept the user needs to download version 0.0.2 .
+To use the deprecated pre-allocation model instead, use version 0.0.2 of this tool.

-For more information on *OneView* entities, see [1]_.
+For more information on *OneView* entities, see [3]_.

 Installation
 ============